Oswaldo Cabrera Player Props: Yankees vs. Royals

 Oswaldo Cabrera At The Plate

-- Cabrera is hitting .208 with eight doubles, four home runs and 15 walks.
+- Cabrera has eight doubles, four home runs and 15 walks while hitting .208.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.